vkn500/ev-charging-station-predictive-maintenance/README.md

 - `data/`
   - `interrelated_predictive_maintenance_ev_dataset (1).xls`: Contains historical data on charging station usage and maintenance records.
+- `img/`: Optional Image files for this project.
 - `notebooks/`
   - `predictive_maitenance.ipynb`: Jupyter Notebook containing the data analysis, preprocessing, and model training code.
   - `version check.ipynb`: Jupyter Notebook to check the versions of the libraries used in the project.